-CISA’s telecom specialists & engineers work on projects such as The National Emergency Communications Plan (NECP), Statewide Communication Interoperability Plans, the Interoperable Communications and Technical Assistance Program, wireless priority services, ensuring first responders can communicate in emergency situations and more.
+CISA’s telecom specialists and engineers work on projects such as The National Emergency Communications Plan (NECP), Statewide Communication Interoperability Plans, the Interoperable Communications and Technical Assistance Program, and wireless priority services, ensuring first responders can communicate in emergency situations and more.

 Available jobs include telecommunications managers and specialists, program analysts, telecommunications project managers, and electrical engineers.

 Develop and implement nationwide emergency communications policy and plans, including the National Emergency Communications Plan and 56 Statewide Communications Interoperability Plans.

 Manage funding, sustainment, and grant programs to support communications interoperability.

 Build capacity with Federal, State, Local, Tribal, and Territorial stakeholders by providing technical assistance, training, resources, and guidance.

 Provide priority telecommunications services over commercial networks to enable national security and emergency preparedness personnel to communicate during congestion scenarios across the nation.

 Support nationwide sharing of best practices and lessons learned through facilitation of the SAFECOM and Emergency Communications Preparedness Center governance bodies.

 Applications are accepted through individual announcements that are posted on USAJOBs.
 Click "apply" on the job announcement, attach relevant documents, answer a few questions, and click "submit."